Project-F/F.LF/docs/character.md

 #### file element attributes
 - `file(xx-yy)`
 - `w`, `h`, `row`, `col`
-	- `row` is actually number of columns, or, correctly, number of pictures in one row
+	- `row` is actually number of columns, or, correctly, number of frames in one row

 example:
 ```